BlakeStrebel/Hopper_Robot/README.md

 ![Overview](Images/Fluidizing.gif "Material Fluidization")

 Above the bed, there is a linear motor mounted to a gantry system.
 The linear motor is outfitted with an encoder and a 6-axis force/torque sensor.
 These sensors collect data as the linear motor is plunged into the granular material.
-They also allow the motor to track force or position trajectories by utalizing feedback control.
+They also allow the motor to track force or position trajectories by utilizing feedback control.
 Varying the velocity and/or desired forces during an intrusion results in different reponses from the material.
 These responses are being characterized and will be exploited to design robot controllers that adapt to the varying conditions beneath them.

 ![Overview](Images/LinearMotor.jpg)